You have been in a relationship with each other for so long now and are probably hoping to get married soon.

 - How should we balance our parenting with our career to avoid unnecessary problems?

-- How do we sacrifice for each other’s career, dreams, and our individual pursuits of success?
+- How do we sacrifice for each other’s careers, dreams, and pursuits of success?

-- How many hours a week or month are we expected to give to our jobs or careers or be away from home because of our career?
+- How many hours a week or month are we expected to give to our jobs or careers or be away from home because of our careers?

 3) Premarital Counseling Questions Regarding Emotions